-The Digital Route Service enables vessels to get access to quality assured recommended routes and route information, information on current local regulations when sailing to relevant ports and quays, and route distances.
+The Digital Route Service gives vessels access to quality-assured reference routes and route information, including information on current local regulations when sailing to relevant ports and quays, and route distances.

 The digital route service allows for automatic distribution of nautical information to support transport safety for seagoing voyages.
-Recommended routes have been quality assured by marine pilots, Vessel Traffic Services and aids to navigation services in the Norwegian Coastal Administration (NCA), to contribute to a higher maritime safety.
-Examples are unfavorable route selection and unforeseen problems due to a lack of related information for the voyage.
+To ensure maritime safety reference routes have been quality-assured by marine pilots, Vessel Traffic Services, the Aids to Navigation service, the Pilot Exemption Certificate unit in the Norwegian Coastal Administration (NCA), and The Norwegian Mapping Authority’s Hydrographic Service.
+The digital route service aims to prevent unfavorable route selection and unforeseen problems due to a lack of related information for the voyage.

-Quality assured routes and route information on board the vessel increases the navigation safety and strengthen cooperation on the bridge, both for vessels asking for pilot and vessels using pilot exemption certificate.
-The service also facilitates more efficient and timesaving voyage planning and just-in-time arrival.
+Quality assured routes and route information on board the vessel increases the navigation safety and strengthens cooperation on the bridge, both for vessels asking for marine pilots and vessels using a Pilot Exemption Certificate.
+The service also facilitates more efficient and time-saving voyage planning and just-in-time arrival.

-The Digital Route Service is free of charge for commercial shipping as part of the NCA's efforts to streamline and digitize maritime services for strengthened maritime transport.
+The Digital Route Service is free of charge for commercial shipping, as part of the NCA's efforts to streamline and digitize maritime services for the facilitation of maritime transport.